Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 Aside from the chamfer, the rest are the same as most optical simulation software, like Zemax and CODEX.

 It is also worth noting that here we defined the origin to be the vertex of the first surface.
 The coordinate system is a right hand system with the positive $y$ axis pointing up, The $z$ axis is the optical axis for the lens and its positive direction points to the direction of the image plane, as shown in the figure below.
+This also gives us the convenience that the entire $z<0$ area is the object space, and that the image space will only exist in $z>0$.

 <div align="center">